Join our newsletter for updates and exclusive content!

 80/20 Connectors and Fasteners

 We personally came to love 3 way corner connectors in our second campervan conversion.
 They do require basic end tapping of all lengths that are being connected but this can be done with a simple hand tool.
 We like these connectors as they leave the corners empty for a full panel covering.
+This connector is shown above.

-You can truly go on an endless deep dive on fasteners on 8020.net, and find one to meet any specific need you have.
-To make things simple for now, we would recommend gusseted, or two-four hole corner bracketfor everything hidden, and 3 way corner connectors for anything showing.
+You can truly go on an endless deep dive on fasteners on 8020.net and find one to meet any specific need you have.
+To make things simple for now, we would recommend gusseted, or two-four hole corner bracket for everything hidden, and 3 way corner connectors for anything showing.

 8020 van build shower in a bench